Inamrinone Side Effects

 - yellow eyes or skin

-Some side effects of inamrinone may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Some of the side effects that can occur with inamrinone may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common

 - nausea or vomiting

 For Healthcare Professionals

 A potentially serious hematologic abnormality is thrombocytopenia.
 Reduced platelet counts have been seen in 20% to 46% of patients, but were rarely symptomatic.
 Thrombocytopenia appears to be related to the total daily dose and duration of infusion and generally has resolved within 2 to 4 days following amrinone withdrawal.

 Rare cases of hemorrhagic pericardial effusions and splenomegaly have been associated with inamrinone-induced thrombocytopenia.

 Thrombocytopenia may not necessitate drug discontinuation.
 It is recommended that patients whose platelet count is less than 150,000/mm3 be carefully monitored.

 There is limited evidence to support either a direct drug-associated platelet effect or platelet destruction due to an IgG antiplatelet antibody.
 The exact mechanism is not known.